bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-09-newsletter.md

 Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #26419][] adds context to the validation interface logs detailing why a transaction is removed from the mempool.
+- [Bitcoin Core #26419][] adds context to the validation interface logs detailing why a transaction is removed from the mempool. {% assign timestamp="30:22" %}

-- [Eclair #2404][] adds support for Short Channel IDentifier (SCID) aliases and [zero-conf channels][topic zero-conf channels] even for channel state commitments that don't use [anchor outputs][topic anchor outputs].
+- [Eclair #2404][] adds support for Short Channel IDentifier (SCID) aliases and [zero-conf channels][topic zero-conf channels] even for channel state commitments that don't use [anchor outputs][topic anchor outputs]. {% assign timestamp="31:21" %}

 - [Eclair #2468][] implements [BOLTs #1032][], allowing the ultimate receiver of a payment ([HTLC][topic HTLC]) to accept a greater amount than they requested and with a